-For the acquisition of high-resolution elemental intensity data (Al through Ba) we used the XRF Core Scanner III (AVAATECH Serial No. 12) at the MARUM, University of Bremen.
-XRF Core Scanner data were collected every two cm downcore over a 1 cm2 area in three separate runs using generator settings of 10, 30, and 50 kV, currents of 0.2, 1.5, and 1.5 mA, respectively, and a down-core slit size of 10 mm.
-These data are included in the Supporting Information.
+For the acquisition of high-resolution elemental intensity data (Al through Ba), we used the XRF Core Scanner III (AVAATECH Serial No. 12) at the MARUM, University of Bremen.
+XRF Core Scanner data were collected every 2 cm downcore over a 1 cm2 area in three separate runs using generator settings of 10, 30, and 50 kV, currents of 0.2, 1.5, and 1.5 mA, respectively, and a down-core slit size of 10 mm.
+These data are included in supporting information.

-3.1.2 Neodymium isotopic composition of bulk sediments
+3.1.2.
+Neodymium Isotopic Composition of Bulk Sediments

-The Nd isotopic composition of six bulk sediment samples from Core U1356A-98R (4 from red layers and 2 from green layers) was determined at Imperial College London (Table 2).
-Approximately 1.0 g of bulk sediment was homogenized using a pestle and mortar before removing a ~100 mg aliquot for analysis.
-Authigenic FeMn oxyhydroxide and biogenic phases were not removed prior to digestion because the study section is predominantly terrigenous in composition [>97%; Escutia, 2011].
-Samples were digested on a hotplate using a mixture of 0.5ml 20M HClO4, 1ml 15M HNO3 and 3ml 27M HF, and subjected to a standard two-stage ion chromatography procedure.
-A first column using Eichrom TRU Spec resin (100-120 μm bead size) was utilized to isolate the REEs from the sample matrix, and a second column with

-Eichrom Ln-Spec resin (50-100 μm bead size) was utilized to separate Nd from the other REEs [slightly modified after Pin and Zalduegui, 1997].
+The Nd isotopic composition of six bulk sediment samples from Core U1356A-98R (four from red layers and two from green layers) was determined at Imperial College London (Table 2).
+Approximately 1.0 g of bulk sediment was homogenized using a pestle and mortar before removing a \sim 100 mg aliquot for analysis.
+Authigenic FeMn oxyhydroxide and biogenic phases were not removed prior to digestion because the study section is predominantly terrigenous in composition [>97%; Escutia et al., 2011].
+Samples were digested on a hotplate using a mixture of 0.5 mL 20M HClO4, 1 mL 15M HNO3 and 3 mL 27M HF, and subjected to a standard two-stage ion chromatography procedure.
+A first column using Eichrom TRU Spec resin (100-120 μm bead size) was utilized to isolate the REEs from the sample matrix, and a second column with Eichrom Ln-Spec resin (50-100 μm bead size) was utilized to separate Nd from the other REEs (slightly modified after Pin and Zalduequi [1997]).
 Procedural blanks were included in all sample preparation batches and were consistently below 10 pg Nd.

 Neodymium isotope ratios were measured on a Nu Plasma MC-ICP-MS at Imperial College London in static mode.
 Instrumental mass bias was corrected for using a 146Nd/144Nd ratio of 0.7219.
 Samarium (Sm) interference can be adequately corrected if the 144Sm signal contributes less than 0.1% of the 144Nd signal.
 The Sm contribution in all our samples (fish teeth and sediments) was well below this level.
-Replicate analyses of the Nd standard JNdi yielded 143 Nd/ 144 Nd ratios of 0.511937 (± 0.000015 , n=16) and 0.512147 (± 0.000010 , n=16) over two measurement sessions.
-All samples within each measurement session were corrected for the offset between the recorded and documented value for JNdi [0.512115; Tanaka et al., 2000].
-External reproducibility of the method was monitored using USGS rock standard BCR-1, which yielded 0.512651 ± 0.000014 .
-This value is identical within error to the TIMS value of 0.512638 ± 0.000006 published by Weis et al. [2006].
-All Nd isotope data is expressed in the $\varepsilon{Nd(t)}$ notation (ε{Nd} is the deviation of the sample $^{143}Nd/^{144}Nd$ ratio from the chondritic uniform reservoir (CHUR) at the time of deposition in parts per 10,000; (t) denotes samples have been corrected for in-situ decay of 147Sm (Section 3.3)).
+Replicate analyses of the Nd standard JNdi yielded 143 Nd/ 144 Nd ratios of 0.511937 (\pm 0.000015, n = 16) and 0.512147 $(\pm 0.000010, n = 16)$ over two measurement sessions.
+All samples within each measurement session were corrected for the offset between the recorded and documented value for JNdi (0.512115) [Tanaka et al., 2000].
+External reproducibility of the method was monitored using USGS rock standard BCR-1, which yielded 0.512651 \pm 0.000014.
+This value is identical within error to the TIMS value of 0.512638 \pm 0.000006 published by Weis et al. [2006].
+All Nd isotope data are expressed in the $\varepsilon{Nd(t)}$ notation (ε{Nd} is the deviation of the sample 143Nd/144Nd ratio from the chondritic uniform reservoir (CHUR) at the time of deposition in parts per 10,000; (t) denotes samples have been corrected for in situ decay of 147Sm (section 3.3)).